ron808/airbornesd.github.io/README.md

 # Blogsite
-Tried making a homepage for the weblog.
+Tried making a homepage for the website portfolio.